kmadac/bitstamp-python-client/README.rst

 bitstamp-python-client
 ======================

-Python package to communicate with the bitstamp.net API.
+Python package to communicate with the bitstamp.net API (v1 and v2).

 Compatible with Python 2.7+ and Python 3.3+